 All bound periodicals and certain reference books are only for use in the library and may not be removed for any reason.
 Students may submit requests for copies of these materials to the Librarian.
-Black-and-white copies will be made for a fee of 0.10 per standard page (8 1/2 x 11) and 0.15 per legal-sized page.
+Black-and-white copies will be made for a fee of 0.10 per standard page 0.10 per standard page 0.10 per legal-sized page.